harishsg993010/LinuxMon/README.md

 3. log files will be saved in /var/linuxmon/log

 ## Recomondations
-1. Turn this script into linux daemon so that you can control using systemctl
+1. Turn this script into linux daemon using systemctl